Skip to content

 **The Map below highlights in red the areas that are not open at any time for uphill access and that are not open for skiing/snowboarding during hours that lift service is not available.

-Example of Access Hours During a Standard Week In-Season: (always check actual status on Mountain Report and this page)
+Example of Access Hours During a Standard Week In-Season: (always check actual status on Mountain Report)

 3. UPHILL ACCESS RESPONSIBILITY CODE: